TheUser11/Shortcuts/announcements.md

 > - Hey!
 Updater 2.3.1 released!
 > - LiCuts 1.1 is still under development
 > - iCuts 2.3 Beta 1 released!
 > - After lots of hard decision making, i've decided that iCuts 2.4 will be the last major release of iCuts.
+(Unless people want me to continue with my amazing work)

 # iCuts Release Notes